Ólafur Stefánsson

-Ólafur Indriði Stefánsson (born 3 July 1973) is an Icelandic former handball player who, for many years was the captain of the Iceland men's national handball team but announced his international retirement after the 2012 London Olympics.
+Ólafur Indriði Stefánsson (born 3 July 1973) is an Icelandic former handball player who for many years was the captain of the Iceland men's national handball team but announced his international retirement after the 2012 London Olympics.
 His position was right back.
 At his peak he was considered to be one of the very best handball players in the world.

-As a player for his national team, his goal tally of 1570 is third only to the Hungarian Péter Kovács and Gudjon Valur Sigurdsson.
-He is also one of the most enduring handball players of all times, being a senior field player since 1992.
+As a player for his national team, his goal tally of 1570 is fourth only to Gudjon Valur Sigurdsson, Péter Kovács and Kiril Lazarov.
+He is also one of the most enduring handball players of all times, having been a senior field player from 1992 until 2015.

 He was voted Icelandic Sportsperson of the Year in 2002, 2003, 2008 and 2009.
 He won silver with the Icelandic handball team at the 2008 Beijing Olympics, as well as bronze at the 2010 European Championship.

 Career in clubs

 Ólafur's career started with the Reykjavík based sports club Valur.
 With Valur, Ólafur became Icelandic champion 5 times.
 After Valur, he transferred to the Bundesliga, playing with LTV Wuppertal, then coached by Icelandic coach Viggó Sigurðsson.
 Later the joined another Icelandic coach, Alfreð Gíslason in SC Magdeburg.
 In 2003, Ólafur was transferred to top Spanish club BM Ciudad Real.
 At the pinnacle of his career, Ólafur Stefánsson enjoyed massive success with Ciudad, winning both the Champions League and the Spanish title multiple times.
 In 2009 he went back to Germany to play with Rhein-Neckar Löwen, then coached by Icelandic national team coach, Guðmundur Guðmundsson.
 On 1 July 2011 he signed for AG København, but after the club filed for bankruptcy in the summer of 2012 he was without a club for the remainder of the year.
 On 7 December his agent announced he had signed for the Lekhwiya Handball Team in Doha, Qatar.